Nioh 3: How to Build Ninja Talons – Ferocious Claws Guide

 How to play the build in actual fights

 • Apply Water first.
-Your first goal is usually Saturation, because it improves what comes next.
+Your first goal is Saturation, because it sets up everything that follows.

 • Use Talons for fast confirmation hits.
-Short, repeatable strings are better than one oversized commitment when you are still learning enemy patterns.
+Short, repeatable strings beat one oversized commitment while you are still reading patterns.

-• Spend your longer punish only after status or a Ki break.
-Talons are fast enough that you do not need to guess on risky full extensions.
+• Save your longer punish for after a status proc or Ki break.
+Talons are fast enough that you never need to guess on risky full extensions.

 • Re-enter quickly after dodges.
-Because the weapon has such short range, every extra step backward costs more than it does on longer weapons.
+Because the range is so short, every extra step backward costs more than it does on a longer weapon.

-The build feels best when your movement is forward-biased.
-Dodge to maintain angle, not to fully disengage unless the enemy is starting a large punishable sequence.
-A common Talon failure is creating your own range problem.
-Players evade correctly, then drift too far out and lose the advantage of the weapon’s speed because they have to start the approach all over again.
+The build feels best with forward-biased movement.
+Dodge to keep your angle, not to fully disengage unless the enemy is starting a large punishable sequence.
+The classic Talon failure is creating your own range problem: players evade correctly, drift too far out, and lose the weapon’s speed advantage because they have to start the approach all over again.

-Against bosses, the hybrid setup gives you a very practical rhythm: short Talon strings while reading patterns, Water application as the setup layer, then a second element for the burst phase.
-Against smaller enemies, you often do not need the full status package every time.
-Talons are already fast enough to shred weaker targets, so use the complete elemental loop mainly where it matters.
+Against bosses, the rhythm is short Talon strings while reading patterns, Water as the setup layer, then Lightning for the Confusion burst.
+Against smaller enemies you often do not need the full status package — Talons are already fast enough to shred weaker targets, so save the complete elemental loop for fights where it matters.

 Common mistakes that make Talons feel worse than they are

-• Ignoring Ki management: Talons without good Ki recovery feel amazing for three seconds and terrible right after.
+• Ignoring Ki management: Talons without good Ki recovery feel great for three seconds and terrible right after.

-• Overcommitting to one Soul Core package: flexible utility is part of why the build is beginner-friendly.
+• Overcommitting to one Soul Core: flexible utility is part of why the build is beginner-friendly.

-• Skipping survivability entirely: a modest Constitution or Fortitude investment is often the difference between a build that feels sharp and one that dies on every mistake.
+• Skipping survivability entirely: a modest Constitution investment is often the difference between a build that feels sharp and one that dies on every mistake.

 F